Social Icons

 What I do not Post on Social Media

 I am not writing to present myself as a person with exceptional social media discipline, but I simply share my personal shift in awareness.
-Over time I have become increasingly mindful about what I choose not to share online (except my blog where I have my control).
-While social media offer opportunities to connect, inform, and express, as expressed earlier, I have come to believe that not everything needs to be made visible or public.
-In fact, some things gain their meaning and depth precisely because they are kept private.
+Over time I have become increasingly mindful about what and why I choose not to share online (except my blog where I have my control).
+While social media offer opportunities to connect, inform, and express, as stated earlier, I have come to believe that not everything needs to be made visible or public.
+At times, it is the small act of keeping some things private that gives its meaning and value.

 Moreover, I avoid posting content for the sake of attention or affirmation.
 I do not believe every meal, sunset, or thought needs to be recorded or validated by likes.
 There is beauty in living quietly, in allowing some experiences to remain known only to oneself.

-What I do not post is just as intentional as what I do.
-In an age of oversharing, I find peace in holding back, in creating space for stillness, reflection, and authenticity.
+Hence, what I do not post is just as intentional as what I do.
+In an age of flooded with oversharing of public or private materials, I find peace in stepping back, in choosing silence, thoughtfulness, and authenticity.

 Sunday, June 22, 2025